Munna-Scriptz/Planty-x-Project/Readme.md

 3. Open index.html in Your Browser:

 Simply double-click the index.html file or open it using your preferred web browser to view the landing page.

+📬 Contact

+For any inquiries or feedback:

+Email: [your.email@example.com]

+LinkedIn: Your LinkedIn Profile

+Twitter: @yourhandle